César Almeida (fighter)

-César Almeida de Oliveira (born 28 March 1988), is a Brazilian mixed martial artist and kickboxer who currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
+César Almeida de Oliveira (born 28 March 1988) is a Brazilian mixed martial artist and former kickboxer who currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
 In kickboxing he competed in Glory, WGP Kickboxing and Superkombat.

 As of January 2023, he was ranked as the second best middleweight kickboxer in the world by Beyond Kickboxing and as the third best middleweight in the world by Combat Press.

 Kickboxing career

 Early career

 Almeida took part in the 2013 WGP Kickboxing Cruiserweight tournament, held at WGP Kickboxing 17 on 21 December 2013.
 He was booked to face Cristian Torres in the semifinals of the one-day tournament.
 Almeida won the fight by a second-round knockout and advanced to the finals, where he faced Alex Pereira.
 He won the fight by decision.

-Almeida fought a trilogy bout with Alex Pereira, with the WGP Kickboxing Cruiserweight championship on the line, at WGP Kickboxing 25 on 25 July 2015.
+Almeida fought a trilogy bout with Pereira, with the WGP Kickboxing Cruiserweight championship on the line, at WGP Kickboxing 25 on 25 July 2015.
 He lost the fight by unanimous decision.